cseanburns/systems-librarianship/src/2c-learn-nano.md

 `vi` was an extension of `ed` and was written to take advantage of computer monitors.
 `vim` (or Vi Improved) added enhancements to `vi` and is my main editor.
 `emacs` is highly extensible text editor that can do about anything.
-The saying goes that Emacs is an "operating system posing as a text editor."
+It's so versatile, the saying goes that `emacs` is an "operating system posing as a text editor."

 These editors are extremely powerful once you learn them.
-Although they are quite popular, they are not user-friendly, though.
+Even though they are quite popular, they are not user-friendly.
 (`ed` probably isn't all that popular, but it has a [dedicated following][ed_conference].)
 If interested, there are plenty of online resources that provide tutorials on getting started with these text editors.
 I won't teach you how to use them because it would take too much time,